 (Google Alert cancelled)

-If you want Google to send our alerts via email, you can configure rules in your email application to redirect alerts automatically to one or more folders.
-This will help keep your alerts organized and easier to sort through.
+If you want to receive alerts via email, you can configure rules in your email application to send alerts automatically to one or more folders.
+This will help keep your alerts organized and easier to track and sort through.

-Once your alerts are set up, you can track information about keywords, brands, competitors, etc., or start creating web content on the latest news in your niche/industry.
+Once your alerts are set up, you can track information about topics, names, the competition, etc., or start creating content in your chosen topic.

 How To Republish News Items From Google Alerts On Your WordPress Site

-You can repost news items directly from Google Alerts on your WordPress your site as blog posts or as a ‘widgetized’ item on your sidebar.
+You can publish news items directly from Google Alerts on your WordPress your WordPress website as blog posts or as a ‘widgetized’ item on your sidebar.

 Let’s take a look at both methods: